wenxin-c/tp/docs/UserGuide.md

 Ask WellNUS++ to stop the focus session.

-`stop` can only be used when the session has started.
+`stop` can only be used after the session has started.

 Format: `stop`